 The Center for Latin American Studies' Outreach Program provides resources and opportunities related to Latin America and the Caribbean to K-16 educators and the community throughout the United States.
 Program priorities include less commonly taught languages, language for specific purposes, science education, and building linkages between education, industry, and the community.

-The Center for Latin American Studies' Outreach Program provides a variety of resources for K-16 professional development.
-Among our resources, we offer workshops, a teacher institute, and global education conferences.
+The Center for Latin American Studies Outreach Program offers a variety of opportunities for K-16 professional development, including workshops, a teacher institute, and global education conferences.

 The University of Florida Center for Latin American Studies sponsors Library Travel Research Grants for Spring and Summer.
 The purpose of these grants is to enable faculty researchers from other U.S. colleges and universities to use the extensive resources of the Latin American and Caribbean Collection in the University of Florida Libraries, thereby enhancing its value as a national resource.